 Pregnancy has been defined as a risk factor for COVID-19, and pregnant women are therefore considered to be more vulnerable than the general population.
-Maternity services have experienced staffing shortages of up to 20% during the COVID-19 pandemic, which for many units is more than double their previous staffing shortages.
+Maternity services have experienced staffing shortages of up to 20% during the COVID-19 pandemic, which for many units is more than double their previous shortages.

-Maternity teams also have staff who are required to work from home while shielding themselves and therefore some maternity services are currently unable to provide maternity care in the traditional way.
+Maternity teams have also had staff who are required to work from home while shielding resulting in some maternity services being unable to provide maternity care in the traditional way.

-As progress is made on lifting and revising the high level of initial restrictions applied across the UK by Governments and within healthcare, it is vital that each maternity service applies a safe and appropriate revision of their restrictions and process.
-We also know that this progress does not just move in one direction - while restrictions were able to ease in many areas of society over the summer of 2020, when the prevalence of the virus was low, the Autumn of 2020 has seen a significant increase in cases and therefore the reintroduction of restrictions.
-Changes to visiting restrictions or access of partners and support people in maternity care require consultation with staff and with women's service user representatives to develop a coproduced risk assessment and policy revision process.
+As localised risk assessments allow for the lifting and revision of the initial high-level restrictions applied across the UK by Governments and within healthcare, it is vital that each maternity service applies a safe and appropriate revision of their restrictions and processes.
+We also know that this progress does not just move in one direction.
+While restrictions were able to ease in many areas of society over the summer of 2020, when the prevalence of the virus was low, the Autumn of 2020 saw a significant increase in cases.
+The start of 2021 led to a further national lockdown and the reintroduction of increased visiting restrictions.
+Spring 2021 then saw variable staggered lifting of restrictions across the 4 UK countries.
+Changes to visiting restrictions or access of partners and support people in maternity care requires consultation with staff and with women's service user representatives to develop a coproduced risk assessment and policy revision process.

-Considerations for restoring visiting
+Considerations for restoring visiting.

-This guidance briefing is intended to be reviewed in conjunction with any current or future Government specific restrictions in each of the four UK countries and any local or regional restrictions, including the tiered approach to restrictions in large parts of the UK.
+This briefing is intended to be reviewed in conjunction with any current or future Government specific restrictions in each of the four UK countries and any local or regional restrictions, including tiered approaches to restrictions in any part of the UK.

 COVID-19 is highly infectious, and its effects have been devastating.
 The infection can be passed very easily from person to person; the use of public spaces (especially internal) and episodes of close contact increases that risk.
-Reintroducing social routines including visiting must be done with extreme care.
+Reintroducing social routines including partner attendance at appointments and visiting must be done with extreme care.

 To reduce the risks there needs to be careful attention to infection prevention control measures.
-Key among these will be the encouragement and facilities for regular handwashing, the easy availability of alcohol-based hand rub, guidance on wearing face coverings and adherence to physical (social) distancing.
+Key among these will be the encouragement and facilities for regular handwashing, the availability of alcohol-based sanitisers, guidance on wearing face coverings and adherence to physical (social) distancing.
 This involves input and support from wider estates and facilities services in maternity units to provide additional resources and signage.